wwwnic/JoinGameAfk/README.md

 ## License

 JoinGameAfk is released under the MIT License.
-See `LICENSE`.

 ---